 Q: Is it OK for people to touch the screen?

-A: Yes, but we don't recommend encouraging it.
+A: Yes, but we don’t recommend encouraging it.
 The screen consists of a soft vinyl rear projection film bonded to an acrylic shell.
 The vinyl has a matte finish that does not readily show finger marks, but it can be scratched and gouged.
-Cleaning should be infrequent, but when required any non-agressive cleaning solution (slightly soapy warm water, alcohol, etc.) can be used with a cloth or soft paper towel, etc.
+Cleaning should be infrequent, but when required any non-aggressive cleaning solution (slightly soapy warm water, alcohol, etc.) can be used with a cloth or soft paper towel, etc.

 Q: How fragile is the screen?